tshort/subsurface-keyboard/readme.md

 The Subsurface keyboard is a custom, hand-wired keyboard designed to mate with a Surface Pro 3/4 tablet.
-See [here](https://github.com/tshort/qmk_firmware/tree/master/keyboards/subsurface/keymaps/default) for the layout using the [QMK firmware](https://github.com/tshort/qmk_firmware/tree/master/keyboards/subsurface).
+See [here](https://github.com/tshort/qmk_firmware/tree/master/keyboards/subsurface/keymaps/default) for the default key layout using the [QMK firmware](https://github.com/tshort/qmk_firmware/tree/master/keyboards/subsurface).

 ![main](pics/subsurface2.png)